Notlassian/Noinfluence/README.md

 ### Destruct the Environment

-When it's time to take a break:
+When it's time to teardown the application stack:

 ```bash
 docker compose down